Beware High Pressure Spray Foam Insulation Installers and Removers! – Warwickshire County Council

 Some resources homeowners may wish to use:

 To report a trader to Warwickshire Trading Standards and obtain consumer advice and guidance, please contact the Citizens Advice Consumer Service.
-Phone 0808 223 1133 or visit: https://www.citizensadvice.org.uk/consumer/get-more-help/if-you-need-more-help-about-a-consumer-issue/
+Phone 0808 223 1133 or visit the Citizens Advice